 As we all know, Ron became one of the best directors in the biz, leading such greats as Apollo 13 in ‘95 and Frost/Nixon in 2009.
-The actor is currently developing his 1988 directed film Willow into a Disney+ series, still starring the great Warwick Davis as Willow.
-His newest film is this year’s Thirteen Lives.
+The actor is currently developing his 1988-directed film Willow into a Disney+ series, still starring the great Warwick Davis as Willow, with several other projects in the works that he is executive produing.

 3. Cindy Williams (Laurie Henderson)

 Laurie is Curt’s little sister and the current girlfriend of Ron’s character.
 In real life, Ron Howard is actually seven years younger than Cindy Williams.

 Cindy Williams and Ron Howard together journeyed to Happy Days.
 Williams guest-starred as Shirley Feeney transforming her character’s success into eight seasons of Laverne and Shirley.

-She’s been quiet in TV and film recently, only holding minor roles.
-However, she’s been very much into theater.
+She’s been quiet in TV and film in recent years, only holding minor roles.
+However, she had been very much into theater.
 Cindy Williams made her Broadway debut in 2007’s The Drowsy Chaperone, succeeding in a role originated by the late Georgia Engel.
-Today the actress is 74 and published her memoir, Shirley, I Jest.
+Sadly, she died in January 2023 at the age of 75 after a brief illness.